-Ripple is a gross payment, currency exchange, and receiving network developed by the US-based technology company Ripple Labs Inc. in real-time.
-Ripple was launched in 2012 using an open-source distributed protocol and supports foreign currency tokes, crypto-monetary tokens, or other interest units like frequent flyer miles or cell minutes.
-The Ripple ledger uses a decentralized native cryptocurrency known as the XRP, which became the second-largest market capitalization coin since September 2018.
+Ripple uses an open-source distributed protocol supporting foreign currency tokes, crypto-monetary tokens, and other interest units.
+Additionally, the Ripple ledger uses a decentralized native cryptocurrency known as the XRP.
+Unsurprisingly, in September, it became the second-largest market capitalization coin.
 The ledger supports the “secure, instant, and nearly free global financial transactions of any size with no chargebacks.”